-District Municipality (DC29).
-This act made provision for the division of powers and functions between the district and local municipalities with the most day-to-day service delivery functions delegated to local municipalities and the District-wide to District Municipalities.
+A municipality has the functions and powers assigned to it in terms of Sections 156 and 229 of the Constitution.
+In terms of the Municipal Structures Act No. 117 of 1998 Collins Chabane Local Municipality (Lim 345) is classified a B Municipality and falls within the Vhembe District Municipality (DC29).
+This act made provision of the division of powers and functions between the district and local municipalities with the most day-to-day service delivery functions being delegated to local municipalities and the District wide to District Municipalities.
 Hereunder are the powers and functions allocated to the Collins Chabane Local Municipality:

-•Municipal Planning
+- Municipal Planning

 - Local Tourism

 - Local Amenities

-- •Cleansing
+- Cleansing

-- •Control of public nuisance
+- Control of public nuisance

-- •Storm Water
+- Storm Water

-- •Local Sports Facilities
+- Local Sports Facilities

-- •Municipal Roads
+- Municipal Roads

-- •Fencing and Fences
+- Fencing and Fences

 - Electricity